CTET Previous Year Question Papers: Download PDF (Free) last 5 Years Solved Papers with Answer Key

 CTET Previous Year Papers: Download PDF last 5 years CTET Previous Year Questions Papers with Answer Keys for Paper 1 and Paper 2 for free.
 Practice these CTET Previous Year Papers now and start practicing to crack the Central Teachers Eligibility Test.

-CTET Previous Year Papers PDF Download: CBSE will be conducting the CTET 2020 exam on 5th July 2020 in offline mode to determine candidates' eligibility for recruitment as Class 1 to 8 teachers in government or private schools across India.
+CTET Previous Year Papers PDF Download: CBSE will soon be conducting the CTET 2020 exam on 31st January 2021 in offline mode to determine candidates' eligibility for recruitment as Class 1 to 8 teachers in government or private schools across India.
 The CTET exam will be held in two sessions for Paper 1 & Paper 2.
 The CTET Paper I is for class 1 to 5 teachers and CTET Paper II is for Class 6 to 8 teachers.
 Candidates need to pass the exam with minimum qualifying marks to get the CTET Eligibility Certificate and apply for teaching jobs.

 Have a look at PDF files of last 5 year CTET Previous Year Question Papers: